givemepower8/Phaser3Practices/docs/COC.md

 [Bowler](https://clashofclans.fandom.com/wiki/bowler) in group can destroy lots of defense buildings.
 If the funnel is done right, bowler with support from heros can destroy eagle artillery easily.

 Strength: The stone can cause massive damage on condensed defense system as it can hit multiple targets in a line.
+Housing space is fair low.

 Weakness: Low HP.